rancher/elemental/docs/dashboard.md

 #cloud-config
 rancherd:
   rancherValues:
-    # Setting the host port to 0 will disable the hostPort
+    # Setting the host port to 0 will disable the hostPort, default is 8443
     hostPort: 0
 ```